Affiliate links on Android Authority may earn us a commission. Learn more.

-Metro Exodus sees a rag-tag group of survivors attempt to escape from the Moscow Metro and find out what’s going on in the outside world.
+Metro Exodus sees a rag-tag group of surVivors attempt to escape from the Moscow Metro and find out what’s going on in the outside world.
 Vast post-apocalyptic worlds await, with irradiated dangers and unfriendly locals around every corner.
 It’s still distinctively Metro, but it does stray into Fallout territory at times, for better or worse.

-- Metro Exodus: $39.99, $20 with Stadia Pro
+- Metro Exodus: $39.99

-- Metro Exodus Gold Edition: $64.99, $29.25 with Stadia Pro
+- Metro Exodus Gold Edition: $64.99

 Rise of the Tomb Raider

-Stadia is launching with all three entries in Crystal Dynamics’ reboot of the iconic Tomb Raider series, but Rise of the Tomb Raider is the best of the bunch.
+Stadia launched with all three entries in Crystal Dynamics’ reboot of the iconic Tomb Raider series, but Rise of the Tomb Raider is the best of the bunch.
 The PC version featured a graphical overhaul when it was released a few months after the console version, and Stadia lets you enjoy it on screens of any size.

 Rise of the Tomb Raider is a third-person adventure game that sees legendary video game heroine Lara Croft brave the cold wastes of Siberia in search of the legendary city of Kitezh.
 The game is semi-open world, and as you gain experience you can specialize in the type of gameplay you’re interested in, whether it be stealth, scavenging, or just good old-fashioned killin’.

-- Tomb Raider (2013): $19.99, or $10 with Stadia Pro
+- Tomb Raider (2013): $19.99

 - Rise of the Tomb Raider: $29.99